kkrt-labs/kakarot/README.md

 ## Code style

-The project uses [trunk.io](https://trunk.io/) for run a comprehensive list of linters.
+The project uses [trunk.io](https://trunk.io/) to run a comprehensive list of linters.

 To install Trunk, run: